 - a black and white envelope set for each letter

-We are only including a few of the pages that we have for you below, but you will be getting the entire alphabet both in the coloured ready to print version and in black and white.
+Here is one of the pages that we have for you below, but you will be getting the entire alphabet both in the coloured ready to print version and in black and white too.

 Another portion of the game is the envelopes that come with it.
 Each envelope has the corresponding letter printed on the cover and are available both in black and white and coloured versions.